Stuycs-K/final-project-3-sohele-chend/HOMEWORK.md

 ## Objective

 This assignment is designed to test your understanding of JavaScript obfuscation and deobfuscation techniques.
-You will be given an obfuscated JavaScript code, and your task is to deobfuscate it and describe the original functionality of the code.

-The code would aim to be simple and relatively understandble

 ## Part 1: Instructions